 Member of the Military

-If you are a member of the military and want to register to vote, you may request that the state send an official Pennsylvania voter registration application to your e-mail account.
-To receive the form, simply send an e-mail from that account to ST-UOCAVAApp@pa.gov.
+If you are a member of the military and want to register to vote in Pennsylvania, you may submit a completed Federal Post Card Application (FPCA).
+To receive the FPCA via e-mail, simply send an email from your email account to ST-UOCAVAApp@pa.gov.

 Absentee Ballot Applications